-- Risk communication and community engagement: RCCE, use of PPE and washing hands while caring for the sick, cooking all animal products before eating etc. - Integrate SBC for delivery of life-saving messages, raising awareness of available services to boost demand and proper utilization, and community engagement for inclusion and feedback (in close collaboration with AAP efforts).
+- kits and consumables, including vaccines with maintaining cold chain. - Ensure provision of PPE supply along with training on Infection Prevention and Control (IPC) in health facilities/community health level - Risk communication and community engagement: RCCE, use of PPE and washing hands while - caring for the sick, cooking all animal products before eating etc. - Integrate SBC for delivery of life-saving messages, raising awareness of available services to boost demand and proper utilization, and community engagement for inclusion and feedback (in close collaboration with AAP efforts).